Ephigenia/notable-cli/README.md

     notable-cli list 20191011

+If you enter multiple words all parts of the query must match.
+The following query will only return notes if all words are somewhere inside the note’s content, title or filename:

+    notable-cli list "project customername standup"

 ## Sorting Notes

 The list can be sorted using the `--sort` parameter.
 So you can open your last created note: